ykonstant1/Synthesis/documentation.md

 To make the best use of this script, you should be familiar with zsh shell scripting at a basic level.
 This includes basic shell syntax, zsh functions, scalars and arrays, the simplest quotation rules and how to set options and environment variables.

-Synthesis uses a hybrid imperative/functional paradigm based on higher order functions such as map and filter being applied to user-defined or script-supplied functions, with as little hidden state as possible.
-The script is aimed at users who have some familiarity with this coding style.
+Some familiarity with map/filter/reduce-based workflows will also help.

 ## 1.4.
 Credits